sjoerdbeentjes/biogasboot/README.md

 **Average per day in a specific range** `/api/all?dateStart=1489720679&dateEnd=1490268059&format=d` Get the average per day in a specific range.
 Use a UNIX timestamp as date, followed by `&format=d`

+## Notifications with ServiceWorker
+As addition on the websockets we made a ServiceWorker that can send notifications to devices that are subscribed.
+This is very usefull when a warning state is triggered but the operator isn't watching is phone dashboard.
+The subscriptions are saved in the MongoDB database so when the server restarts the subscriptions aren't gone To send notifications we needed a GCM_API_KEY (Google Cloud Messaging).

+The notifications are used for the real-time dashboard so the operator doesn't have to watch his phone all the time.

 ## Calculation with the data
 The Biogasboot stores the data in a CSV file but this RAW data and we can't do everything with this that.
 Some stakeholder want a bundle of multiple values but those bundles aren't found in the CSV files.